rnadanadia/Clustering_Enron/README.md

     |---------------------------------|--------------------------|-------------------------------------------------|----------------------------|
     |    Research in fraud business   |    Exploring Enron Case  | Analysing K-means Clustering and vectorization  |   Creating dataset in csv  |

+ ***Challenge for today***
+   1. Which clustering method to use? --answer : topic modelling
+   2. What is the expectancy of the end result? --answer : the frequency of email exchange from person/s to another and data visualization of topic modelling

 #### - Tuesday
 - Cleaning the data and make clustering